Thriving Together: Visioning A Sustainable, Purposeful Future Rooted In Ancestral Wisdom

 Economic & Labor Policies

-Universal basic labor standards, including a 32-hour work week without loss of pay.
+Universal basic labor standards, including a 32-hour workweek without loss of pay

 Social Safety Net & Public Health

-Guarantee universal healthcare and universal basic income for all citizens.
+Universal healthcare and universal basic income

-National plan to end homelessness, including housing-first approaches.
+National housing-first plan to end homelessness

 Environmental & Infrastructure Policy

-Public Safety & Social Justice
+Public Safety & Justice Reform

-Mandatory psychological screening for law enforcement, similar to the standards for public officials.
+Mandatory psychological screening for law enforcement

-National cleanup of contaminated soil and water near agricultural, industrial, and chemical sites..
+National cleanup of contaminated soil and water

 Food System Equity & Access

-Healthy food affordability laws, including SNAP support for fresh and organic foods.
+SNAP expansion for fresh and organic foods

 Corporate Accountability & Oversight